As a commonwealth country, Kenya’s legal system descends from English common law.

 The Judicature Act, Chapter 8 of the Laws of Kenya, provides that the Judiciary shall be guided by the Constitution and all Kenyan written laws, including Acts of Parliament.
 Where these are silent on a matter, the courts may turn to Specific Acts of Parliament of the United Kingdom as listed in the Act, Common Law, the Doctrines of Equity, and statutes of general application in force in England on 12 August 1897.
 The courts are also guided by African customary law in certain civil matters and insofar as the customary law is applicable and not repugnant to morality or justice.

-The Constitution states that any law that is inconsistent with the Constitution is void to the extent of such inconsistency, and that any contravention with the Constitution is invalid.
+The Constitution states that any law that is inconsistent with the Constitution is void to the extent of such inconsistency, and that any contravention of the Constitution is invalid.
 Furthermore, it states that the general rules of international law form part of the laws of Kenya, and any international law ratified by Kenya forms part of Kenya’s law.

 Hierarchy of the Courts